 “Certainly although I think the Air Force may have some ideas about that.”

 “The Air Force can go screw themselves.”

-Jerry released a short chuckle.
-“I see you and Jack have spoken about this.”
+Jerry swallowed a chortle, “I see you and Jack have spoken about this.”

 “It will be family and friends … only.”

 “Might ruffle a few feathers,” said Jerry with a slight shrug.
 “Although, Jack always was a feather ruffler.”

 “Could you help?”

 “You mean buck the system?
 Take from high and mighty one of their greatest occasions, the funeral of a two-war hero.
 Deny the self-righteous and the sanctimonious their greatest stage for delivering two-faced pretensions in sonorous tones and destroy any future prospect of personal promotion or advancement?”